treyz1999-lgtm/CardGamePlus/docs/architecture.md

 └── ...
 ```

-The GameEngine operates entirely on these runtime objects without any knowledge of the underlying database.
+The GameEngine operates entirely on runtime objects without any knowledge of SQLAlchemy or database models.

+---

+## Active Games

+Games exist entirely in memory.

+Each authenticated User may have one active GameEngine instance managed by the GameService.

+Runtime games are never persisted.

+Once a game ends, the GameEngine instance is discarded.

 ---